petabridge/akka-bootcamp/src/Unit-2/lesson2/README.md

 #### *Wow!* That's a lot of changes!

 But fear not, the logic is still pretty simple.
 We are now using our `actor` computation expression inside a recursive function called `charting` (remember, we did something similar in Unit 1 with our `tailActor`).
-The function takes a parameter called `mapping`, that basically contains all the series currently displayed on the chart.
+The function takes a parameter called `mapping` that basically contains all the series currently displayed on the chart.

 Every click on the `Add Series` button will cause a new series to be added to the `mapping`, provided the name of series is valid and that it does not exist in the collection yet: